nzubeifechukwu/nzube-portfolio/data-science.md

 ## Projects

-- **[Customer Analytics—Preparing Data for Modeling](https://github.com/nzubeifechukwu/customer-analytics):** I apply my knowledge of data types and categorical data to prepare, transform and efficiently store a dataset of trainees at a hypothetical data science training provider for data modeling.
+- **[Customer Analytics—Preparing Data for Modeling](https://github.com/nzubeifechukwu/customer-analytics)**: I apply my knowledge of data types and categorical data to prepare, transform and efficiently store a dataset of trainees at a hypothetical data science training provider for data modeling.
+- **[Airbnb Marketing Trends](https://github.com/nzubeifechukwu/airbnb-market-trends)**: I apply my data importing, cleaning and manipulation skills to explore New York City Airbnb data and report insights.
-- **[Analyzing Crime in Los Angeles](https://github.com/nzubeifechukwu/crime-los-angeles):** I analyze crime data for Los Angeles, California to identify patterns in criminal behavior.
+- **[Analyzing Crime in Los Angeles](https://github.com/nzubeifechukwu/crime-los-angeles)**: I analyze crime data for Los Angeles, California to identify patterns in criminal behavior.
 Specifically, I explore where and when crime often occurs.
 I also identify the likely age ranges of most crime victims.
-- **[History of Nobel Prize Winners](https://github.com/nzubeifechukwu/history-nobel-winners):** I explore a dataset of Nobel Prize laureates to highlight some trends in the manner the prizes have been awarded.

 Check out [my GitHub profile](https://github.com/nzubeifechukwu) for more projects.